June 7, 2016

 BIG’s Sweeping Serpentine Pavilion Opens

-Today, the pavilion, along with four adjacent "summerhouses," was unveiled at the Serpentine Gallery in London.
+Today, the 2016 Serpentine Pavilion, designed by BIG, and four “summerhouses,” were unveiled at the Serpentine Gallery in London.

 All images courtesy Iwan Baan